 Beyond goods, these markets also offer a taste of Cusco cuisine.
 Stalls serve up delicious local dishes, from stews to corn-based treats.
 Sampling these is an essential part of the market journey.

 To truly grasp the essence of this city, markets are key.
 They provide a genuine touchpoint with the local culture.
-By the end of A Day in Cusco, you’ll carry memories and perhaps, a few souvenirs too.
+By the end of A Day in Cusco, you’ll carry memories and perhaps a few souvenirs too.

-Maybe you’d like to read: Inca Trail vs Salkantay Trek: The best path to Machu Picchu
+Maybe you’d like to read: Inca Trail vs. Salkantay Trek: The best path to Machu Picchu

 Sacred stops: Delving into Cusco’s ancient temples

 A Day in Cusco offers a journey through time.
-The city’s ancient temples stand as testament to its rich history.
+The city’s ancient temples stand as a testament to its rich history.
 These sacred stops beckon with tales of devotion and grandeur.

 One cannot miss the famed Coricancha.
 Once covered in gold, this temple is a marvel of Incan architecture.
 Today, it stands resplendent, bearing stories of gods and worship.